One-relator hierarchies: -domains and one-relator hierarchies

-Let $X$ be a CW-complex and let $F$ be a free group.
-An \emph{$F$-cover} is a regular cover $p:Y\to X$ such that $\deck(p)\isom F$.
-A \emph{free cover} is an $F$-cover for some free group $F$.
-We now introduce tree domains.
-These are subcomplexes of $Y$ that allow us to construct a homotopy equivalence between $X$ and a graph of spaces.
-Thus, tree domains will correspond to multiple HNN-splittings of $\pi_1(X)$.
-This will allow us to prove Theorem \ref{multiple_one-relator} and will form the basis for our one-relator hierarchies.
+Let $X$ be a CW-complex.
+A $\Z$-cover is a connected covering map $p\colon Y\to X$ with $\deck(p)\isom \Z$.
+We now define $\Z$-domains.
+These are subcomplexes of $\Z$-covers of $X$ that allow us to construct a homotopy equivalence between $X$ and a graph of spaces in certain situations.
+We will prove that $\Z$-domains always exist for finite CW-complexes and use this, in combination with the Freiheitssatz, to establish our hierarchy result for one-relator groups.